ojalaquellueva/nsr/README.md

 taxon,country[,state_province[,county_parish]]
 taxon,country[,state_province[,county_parish]]

-The taxon name can be at any of the following ranks: family, genus, species, subspecies, variety, forma.
+Taxon names can be of any of the following ranks: family, genus, species, subspecies, variety, forma.
+Do not include author.

+Spellings of political division names in the NSR database are the plain ascii (unaccented) versions of English-language political division names in Geonames (www.geonames.org).
+Political division names in user input should therefore be standardized according to the same standard.

 #### <a name="Output">Batch output format